sloppyjuicy/cogniassist-docs/docs/security.md

 profanities.

 #### Audit Logs
-CogniAssist’s Platform provides full auditing capabilities of all system events, such as eDiscovery searches performed and error messages, and user-generated events, such as the addition of a new managed user.
+CogniAssist’s Platform provides full auditing capabilities of all system events.
 Each logged event provides detailed information such as date and time stamp of event, category, description, user that initiated the event (when applicable), and the IP address of the device or channel used to access the bot.
-The Enterprise Admin Console also lets you create and filter custom reports by event category, time period, and more.

 ### Security Protocols & Compliance Reporting